Welcome to Lyme Disease Resource

 About the Author

-Jenna Smith has been a competitive dressage rider (USDF bronze and silver medalist) for the past five years.
-The picture at left was taken during a victory gallop after winning third place (for adult amateurs) at Prix St. Georges in Saugerties, New York at the Region 8 Championships – 2 weeks before coming down with a “mysterious” flu-like illness.
+Jenna Smith (soon to return to her maiden name – Seaver) was a competitive dressage rider (USDF bronze and silver medalist) for the past ten years prior to her first major crash.
+The picture here was taken during a victory gallop after winning 3rd place (for adult amateurs) at Prix St. Georges in Saugerties, New York at the Region 8 Championships – 2 weeks before coming down with a “mysterious” flu-like illness.

 Within weeks Jenna went from daily riding workouts to spending her days bedridden in a darkened room.